HIRWA13/101-Programs/README.md

 # 101 - Programs I created to increase my logical programming level

-This this repository consists of 101 Basic C programs that increased my programming logic
+This repository consists of 101 Basic C programs that increased my programming logic

 In this repo all the programs were coded in the C language so feel free to contribute!